dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

 -   You can also deploy and manage apps through the **MDM channel**.
 This requires that the devices are enrolled in the MDM solution.
 These can be **policy-managed**  apps or other managed  apps.

-The **Open in management** feature for iOS devices can limit file transfers between apps that are deployed through the **MDM channel**.
-Open in management restrictions are set in configuration settings and deployed using your MDM solution.
+The **Open-in management** feature for iOS devices can limit file transfers between apps that are deployed through the **MDM channel**.
+Open-in management restrictions are set in configuration settings and deployed using your MDM solution.
 When the user installs the deployed app, the restrictions you set are applied.

 ##  Manage data transfer between iOS apps
 App protection policies can be used with the iOS **Open in management** feature to protect company data in the following ways: